-Better yet, consider investing in a dual fuel generator.
-A dual fuel generator does the same job as a single fuel generator, but it is able to run on propane or gasoline.
-This is a big advantage, as it allows you to choose the fuel you use based on your needs, such as power output requirements, noise restrictions, and available fuel.
+But a standard generator is not a fail-safe.
+Consider investing in a dual-fuel model.
+A dual fuel generator does the same job as a single fuel generator, but it runs on propane or gasoline.
+You can choose the fuel based on your needs, such as power output requirements, noise restrictions, and available fuel.

-- RUNNER UP: Ford 7,750W Portable Dual Fuel Generator
+- RUNNER UP: WEN DF475T Dual Fuel 120V/240V Portable Generator

-- HONORABLE MENTION: Durostar DS5500EH Portable Generator
+- BEST BANG FOR THE BUCK: Durostar DS5500EH Portable Generator

 Before You Buy a Dual Fuel Generator

-However, if you see yourself using two types of fuel on a regular basis and you can deal with a little extra weight and noise, then read on to find the best dual fuel generator for your home.
+However, if you see yourself using two types of fuel on a regular basis and can deal with a little extra weight and noise, read on to find the best dual fuel generator for your home.

 What to Consider When Buying a Dual Fuel Generator

 The breakdown of these numbers matters because gasoline produces a higher wattage than propane.
-However, many dual fuel generators do not differentiate between the two fuels when they report peak and running power output.
-Instead, they report the highest numbers using gasoline, leaving you to estimate the range for propane.
+Still, many manufacturers of dual fuel generators do not differentiate between the two fuels when they report peak and running power output.
+Instead, they report the highest numbers using gasoline, which leaves you to estimate the range for propane.

 Recoil Cord vs. Electric Start

-- Electric Start: This style of start switch on a dual fuel generator is very easy to use.
-The generator stores extra electricity in an internal battery that is used to automatically start up the generator when you press the button on the keypad or FOB or if you flip the switch.
-This method of ignition is much easier than using a recoil cord, but it does require stored electricity in the generator.
+Electric start generators store extra electricity in an internal battery, which it then uses to start automatically when you press the button or flip the switch.
+An electric start makes ignition much easier than a recoil cord does, but it requires stored electricity in the generator.
 Without a charged internal battery, you cannot use the electric start.